 How to Grind Sausage

-You may be wondering how you will grind up this sausage.
-You may use a hand crank, but there are other options.
+You may wonder how you will grind up this sausage.
+You can use a hand crank, but there are other options.

 1. Use a mixer with a grinding attachment